hackerb9/vt340test/mmj.md

 <details><summary>

-## Question H4 From the Digital Unix FAQ
+## Other DEC pinouts from the Digital Unix FAQ

 </summary>